emcuttle/DSA_Final_Project/README.md

 as the final case study and capstone projects for the Data Science & Analytics Master's Program at the University of Missouri.

+## Project Usage
+The model trained in this project is intended to be used for building damage detection following wildfire natural disaster events.
+It is intended to be used as a means for first responders to obtain rapid, building-level damage assessment in order to facilitate search and rescue operations.

+## Dataset Information
+Two wildfire events were used in this project, the Palisades Fire and the Lahaina fire.
+All SAR wildfire imagery was sourced from Capella Space Open Data, which is an open-source platform providing high-resolution SAR imagery.
+Building footprint data for the Palisades, CA area was sourced from Humanitarian Data Exchange and derived from Maxar Technologies.
+Building footprint data for the Lahaina, HI area was sourced from the ArcGIS Online hosted Feature Service and accessed via the ArcGIS REST API.
+These datasets were programmatically downloaded via a Kubernetes job and stored on the PVC under /data/raw.

 ## How to Execute the Project on Nautilus
 ### Nautilus Account & PVC/data setup:
 1. Change into the project folder/directory within Nautilus.